 No matter where you live, you have the chance to support the Energy Initiative and give back to Duke.
 Alumni participation enriches our energy community, creating learning experiences for students and collaborative opportunities for faculty and researchers.
 Here are some great ways to stay in touch:

 - Participate in a research project: Energy businesses, non-governmental organizations and agencies are participating in many energy research projects, including Bass Connections in Energy project teams that include students and faculty from across the university.

 - Be a mentor, field trip host, speaker or team member: Care to join us for a Power Lunch or Energy Mentoring Conversation?
 We welcome inquiries from alumni and other professionals who would like to mentor Duke energy students, share your expertise in a Power Lunch, speak to student energy clubs, host a Power Trip, or join a Bass Connections in Energy team.
-Contact Steve Hicks, Associate Director for Energy Education, to discuss how you can get involved.
+Contact Stacy Peterson, Senior Education Program Coordinator, to discuss how you can get involved.

 - Contact us: Contact Suellen Aldina, Director of Engagement and Administration, to discuss any other ideas or questions you have about engaging with our people, programs and other resources.

 For more information on ways you can support the Energy Initiative, please contact Cam Kelly, Assistant Vice President for Principal Gifts (919-613-6296, email@example.com) or visit our Support Us page.